GogoVega/Robot-Arduino/.github/PULL_REQUEST_TEMPLATE.md

 ## Check-list

 - [ ] Use a meaningful title for the Pull Request.
 Include the name of the package modified.
-- [ ] Add his name to the Copyright.
 - [ ] Test the change in your own code.

 ## Type of change